 CourseBiomedical Science BSc (Hons)

 I loved how well organised my course was and the diversity of optional modules available.
 They gave me great exposure to everything from epidemiology to genetics.
-The laboratory facilities were also extensive.
+The laboratory facilities were also excellent!

 The staff were brilliant and always supportive.
 They helped me on my journey and were always there to give advice.
-I built particularly strong relationships with Dr Ian Bailey, Dr Kiki Bodman-Smith, Dr Alfred Thumser and Dr Sarah Trinder.
+I built particularly strong relationships with Dr Kiki Bodman-Smith, Dr Alfred Thumser and Dr Sarah Trinder.

 My life at Surrey